-For both Rapid Re-housing and Homelessness Prevention Components Housing Relocation and Stabilization Services (24CFR §576.105) (a) Financial Assistance Rental Application Fees Application fees that are charged by the owner to all applicants Security Deposits Equal to no more than 2 months' rent.
-Last Month's Rent Paid to the owner of housing at the time security deposit and first month's rent are paid if necessary to obtain housing.
+For both Rapid Re-housing and Homelessness Prevention Components Housing Relocation and Stabilization Services (24CFR §576.105) (a) Financial Assistance Rental Application Fees • Application Fees • Application fees that are charged by the owner to all applicants Security Deposits Equal to no more than 2 months' rent.
+Last Month's Rent Paid to the owner of housing at the time security deposit and first month's rent if necessary to obtain housing.
 (Is counted toward the 24 months of assistance in 3 years.)
-Funds may be used for reasonable moving costs, such as truck rental, hiring a moving company, or temporary storage fees for a maximum of 3 months after the participant begins to receive services but before they move into permanent housing Arrearages are not eligible. • Standard utility deposit required by the utility company for all customers (i.e. gas, electric, water/sewage) • Up to 24 months of utility payments per participant, per service (i.e. gas, electric water/sewage), including up to 6 months of arrearages, per service. (b) Services Costs Housing Search and Placement Assessment of housing barriers, needs and preferences Development of an action plan for locating housing Housing search and outreach to, and negotiation with owner Assistance with submitting rental applications and understanding leases Assessment of housing for compliance with ESG requirements for habitability, lead based paint, and rent reasonableness Assistance with obtaining utilities and making moving arrangements Tenant counseling Housing Stability Case Management Assessing, arranging, coordinating, and monitoring the delivery of individualized services to facilitate housing stability. • Using the centralized or coordinated assessment system to conduct the initial evaluation and re-evaluation. • Counseling • Developing, securing and coordinating services including Federal, state, and local benefits • Monitoring and evaluating program participant progress • Providing information and referrals to other providers • Developing an individualized housing and service plan • Assistance cannot exceed 30 days during the period the program participant is seeking permanent housing and cannot exceed 24 months during the period the program participant is living in permanent housing
+Moving Costs • Funds may be used for reasonable moving costs, such as truck rental, hiring a moving company, or temporary storage fees for a maximum of 3 months after participant begins to receive services but before they move into permanent how Arrearages are not eligible.
+Utility Deposits • Standard utility deposit required by the utility company for all customers (i.e. gas, electric, water/sewage) Utility Payments Up to 24 months of utility payments per participant, per service (i.e. gas, electric, water/sewage), including up to 6 months of arrearages, per service. (b) Services Costs Housing Search and Placement Assessment of housing barriers, needs and preferences Development of an action plan for locating housing Housing search and outreach to, and negotiation with owner Assistance with submitting rental applications and understanding leases Assessment of housing for compliance with ESG requirements for habitability, lead based paint, and rent reasonableness Assistance with obtaining utilities and making moving arrangements Tenant counseling Assessing, arranging, coordinating, and monitoring the delivery of individual to facilitate housing stability. • Using the centralized or coordinated assessment system to conduct the evaluation and re-evaluation. • Counseling • Developing, securing and coordinating services including Federal, state, and • Monitoring and evaluating program participant progress • Providing information and referrals to other providers • Developing an individualized housing and service plan • Assistance cannot exceed 30 days during the period the program participant program participant is living in permanent housing